 The Graduate Student Teaching Association (GSTA) of APA Division 2: The Society for the Teaching of Psychology was organized in 2002.
 The GSTA works tirelessly to provide graduate student teachers with services designed to enhance their teaching effectiveness.
 Graduate student training programs across the country seem consistently dedicated to training graduate students to conduct high quality research and to develop effective clinical skills.
 However, training designed to support and enhance the classroom experiences of graduate student teachers is often lacking.
 Membership in the GSTA is beneficial for graduate student teachers by providing them with a variety of useful services designed to help them with both their classroom efficacy and post-graduation goals.

 Graduate students who are members of APA Division 2 are automatically members of the GSTA as well.
 Graduate student members receive a reduced membership fee and a yearly subscription to Teaching of Psychology, the world's foremost academic journal on teaching-related issues.
 Graduate student members also have access to many additional services.
 For instance, the GSTA listserv allows graduate students to pose questions and discuss issues pertaining to the teaching of psychology.
 In addition, this Web site has been established that will contain helpful resources for graduate student teachers across the country.
-The GSTA is in the process of establishing a more formal infrastructure, which will consist of the chair, a communications editor, a secretary, a treasurer, and a network of regional representatives.
 Finally, the GSTA has annual programming hours at the APA convention, and this time will be used to address topics relevant to graduate student teachers.